Lawrence Horn

 Lawrence Thomas "L.T."
 Horn (1939 – February 2017) was an American musician, record producer and chief recording engineer for Motown Records in Detroit and Los Angeles.
 He later served a life sentence for hiring a hit man to murder his ex-wife, Mildred Horn, their disabled son Trevor, and nurse Janice Saunders.
 The case quickly gained national interest, and went on to prompt a lawsuit with Paladin Press, the publishers of a book, Hit Man: A Technical Manual for Independent Contractors, which had been used as a how-to manual by the killer.

 Career

 Horn gained experience working as a disc jockey on the USS Lake Champlain (CV-39)'s radio station.
-He began working with Motown Records in Detroit, during their heyday in the early 1960s as a sound engineer.
+His wife, Millie, later said that he'd bragged about shoving a sailor off a ship's deck during his naval service and then making it look like an accident back in 1958.
+Horn began working with Motown Records in Detroit, during their heyday in the early 1960s as a sound engineer.
 He was the chief technician for artists such as The Temptations ("My Girl") and Junior Walker and the All-Stars ("Shotgun").

-Horn left Motown in 1968 to join a company owned by former Motown songwriting team Holland–Dozier–Holland, with which he stayed throughout the 1970s, until he left to become an independent producer.
+Horn left Motown in 1968 to join Invictus/Hot Wax Records, sister record labels started that year by former Motown songwriting/producing team Holland–Dozier–Holland.
+He stayed at Invictus/Hot Wax which he stayed throughout the 1970s, until he left to become an independent producer.
 In 1983, he went back to Motown until he was laid off in 1990.